lmarecha-creator/mcafeecloudguru/content/190moreinformation/200additionallabs/basics/what_is_k8s.md

 Make a note of the pushed image registry and name, for example, acr4229.azurecr.io/ratings-web:v1.
 Use this information when you configure the Kubernetes deployment.

-#### A little extra activity : ODS Vulnerabilities Scan on Azure Containers Registry
+#### A little extra activity : ODS Vulnerabilities for ACS containers images

 Of course, the previously provided container images don't contain any vulnerabilities :) - Now, let's work on a vulnerable image.